Will Howells Pickleball: Two Gold Medals and Counting on the APP Tour

 Howells started playing tournaments in May of 2023 at the professional level.
 By August, he played in the APP Sunmed St. Louis Open with Nicolas Acevedo.
 They lost to eventual winners Andre Mick and CJ Klinger in three games, with the final game score of 12-14.

 In the losers bracket they beat Yates and Hunter Johnson and finished eighth.
-In singles at the same tournament he lost to Yates Johnson, but then ran off three wins in the loser’s bracket for a 7th-place finish.
-Again, this was sixth months after picking up a pickleball paddle.
+In singles at the same tournament he lost to Yates Johnson, but then ran off three wins in the loser's bracket for a 7th-place finish.
+Again, this was six months after picking up a pickleball paddle.

 A few months later, at the APP Dallas Open in October, Howells played doubles with Johnny Goldberg, who Howells is very close with.
 Will said that Johnny has helped him tremendously in his pickleball career.
 They got a couple wins in the winner's bracket, eventually losing to Andrei Daescu and Rob Nunnery.